hjeong04/RestaurantTracker/README.md

 - As a user, I want to be able to mark off a restaurant as visited and rate it
 - As a user, I want to be able to view all the restaurant names in the collection
 - As a user, I want to be able to select a restaurant with the given name, type or location and view its details
+- As a user, I want to save my restaurant list to file.
+- As a user, I want to be able to load my restaurant list from file.